Anstalt

-An Anstalt ([ˈʔanʃtalt]) or Anstalt partnership is a type of incorporated organisation.
+An Anstalt ([ˈʔanʃtalt]) or Anstalt partnership is a type of incorporated organisation in Liechtenstein.

 Characteristics

 An Anstalt is a hybrid between a company limited by shares and a foundation.
 An Anstalt is an entity, which has no members, participants or shareholders.
 It differs from a company in that it has no duty to return profit and differs from a trust in that it has no obligation to a beneficiary.
 Anstalt do have, however, a holder of the founder's rights.
-The founder can be either a legal person or a natural person, need not be resident in the host country and Anstalt must have a minimum capital of CHF 30 000 (approximately USD 33 800).
-There is also no need for the founder identity to be notified to the registration office.
+The founder can be either a legal person or a natural person, need not be resident in the host country and Anstalt must have a minimum capital of CHF 30 000 (approximately US$33 800).
+There is also no need for the founders identity to be notified to the registration office.

 These features, and the founders rights, and because an Anstalt can conduct many kinds of business, including non-trading activities (such as holding passive investments), has made them popular with foreign companies who use them as a holding company for overseas subsidiaries when trying to minimise tax in their home jurisdictions.
 That is, Anstalt are a safe and easy place to park assets at tax time.